-READy for the Grade programs typically operate between six and eight weeks during the summer and engage at least 35 children.
+READy for the Grade programs operate between six and eight weeks during the summer and engage children entering first, second, and third grade (with occasional kindergarteners and fourth graders).
 Our model includes a variety of operational practices that sites can choose from to suit the specific needs of their community.

-- Inviting children to read to them or to the group.
+- Inviting children to read to instructors or to the group.

-- Leading children in “choral” reading and invite students to
+- Leading children in “choral” reading and inviting students to discuss the readings.

 - Encouraging children to make predictions about the storyline, share their preferences, and explain what they thought was happening in the story (to discern comprehension).

-- Incorporating vocabulary lessons into their curriculum and utilize writing, movement, or craft activities.
+- Incorporating vocabulary lessons into their curriculum and utilizing writing, movement, or craft activities.

 - Guiding students in making connections between current readings and previous lessons and personal experiences.

 - Encouraging children to spend time reading silently.

 With some libraries and community centers closed to the public, READy for the Grade’s partners had to be flexible and creative in connecting with children and families during the summers of 2021 and 2022.
 Most sites rose to the challenge.